|

 Installing and Using Oxygen Mix Torches

 Lampworking torches are typically used with oxygen and either propane or natural gas.
 To use hydrogen usually requires a special torch.
-MAPP gas does not perform well.
+MAPP gas is not recommended.
 Acetylene will not work with glass and will destroy most lampworking torches.

 Connect hoses to properly installed pressure regulators.
 See our instruction sheet for proper pressure regulator installation and recommended pressures.

-Typical oxygen consumption for most bead scale torches is 9 to 11 standard cubic feet (scf) per hour.
-Propane is approximately 1 gallon per 250 scf of oxygen.
+Typical oxygen consumption for most bead scale torches is 9 to 11 standard cubic feet (scf) per hour (260 to 320 liters per hour - lph).
+Propane usage is approximately 1 gallon per 250 scf of oxygen.

 To adjust the flame properly: Using a flint striker, light the torch with only a small amount of fuel gas on.
-Start by making the fuel gas only flame about 8" or 9" long (about as long as a hand span), then add oxygen.
+Both the red fuel hose and the green oxygen hose will have air in them until they have been purged.
+These hoses are purged by simply allowing the gases to flow through them.
+This only takes a few seconds.
+However, until the hoses are purged, lighting and maintaining a flame is difficult.
+Start by making the fuel gas flame only about 8" or 9" long (20 to 22 cm) (about as long as a hand span), then add oxygen.
 Adjust the oxygen until the flame has a small, crisp looking inner dark blue flame with its very tip ever so slightly fuzzy and maybe a hint of yellow.
-This inner blue flame will be about 1/4" to 3/8" long on most torches.
+This inner blue flame will be about 1/4" to 3/8" (6 to 8 mm) long on most surface mix lampworking torches.
 For a normally used neutral flame, the general shape of the whole flame is rather straight.
-If the tip of the inner dark blue flame is very fuzzy and the general shape of the whole flame is slightly barrel shaped, you have a reduction flame and while this is sometimes a desirable flame, you will find that some colors will reduce to grays or some other unexpected color.
+If the tip of the inner dark blue flame is very fuzzy and the general shape of the whole flame is slightly barrel shaped, you have a reduction flame, and while this is sometimes a desirable flame, you will find that some colors will reduce to grays or some other unexpected color.
 Increase the amount of oxygen or decrease the amount of propane to make a neutral flame.
 If the tip of the blue flame is extremely sharp and well defined, the torch starts to make a whistling sound and the overall shape of the flame is needle like, you likely have an oxidation flame.
 Increase the amount of propane or reduce the amount of oxygen to make a neutral flame.
 The life of the torch will be greatly shortened if the flame is too weak.
 A weak flame is one that doesn't have enough force behind it to make it burn straight.
 It curves upward.
 This causes the face of the torch to overheat and erode.

-If you find that the glass burns or bubbles or has "scum" on it (scum is actually micro bubbles), then you are most likely getting the glass too hot.
+If you find that the glass burns or bubbles or has "scum" on it (scum is usually micro bubbles), then you are most likely getting the glass too hot.
 This can be corrected by one or all of the following: Rotate the glass more to better distribute the heat throughout the glass, try working in the flame further from the torch where it is cooler or adjust the gases to make the flame proportionately smaller.
-Also, sharp edges of glass heat up faster, and overheat, than smooth surfaces do because, they cannot dissipate heat as easily.
+Also, sharp edges of glass heat up faster and overheat, than smooth surfaces do, because it cannot dissipate heat as easily.
 These sharp edges can be a major source of scum.
 It is always a good idea to remove the end of a cut glass rod by melting it and pulling it off with tweezers.

-A reduction flame is cooler than a neutral flame, although it may feel hotter to you, and has a large bushy look to it.
+A reduction flame is cooler than a neutral flame, although its radiant heat may feel hotter to you, and has a large bushy look to it.
 It can also be very dirty and may deposit soot on the glass as well as reduce it.

-An oxidation flame is also cooler than a neutral flame.
+An oxidation flame is also cooler than a neutral flame to the glass.
 The overall flame can be adjusted to very short and needle like.
 This type of flame is sometimes used for working with stringers, because it has a jacket of cool, unburned oxygen around it that insulates the part of the stringer not directly in the flame from the heat, thereby giving you better control.
-Usually, the easiest way to adjust the torch for this type of flame from a neutral flame is to leave the oxygen setting as is and reduce the fuel setting by about one half.
-A neutral or reduction flame tends to make the stringer soft some distance from the flame quickly and you will soon lose control of it.
+Usually, the easiest way to adjust the torch for this type of flame from a neutral flame is to leave the oxygen setting as is and reduce the fuel setting.
+A neutral or reduction flame tends to make the stringer soft some distance from the flame quickly and you can soon lose control of it.

 ALWAYS turn off the torch and let it cool before cleaning or you might melt the cleaning tool to the burner face.
 Only use the provided cleaning tool or an approved torch cleaning tool.